Bricktech2000/Notes/notes/conventions.md

 `\\` must be replaced by `\\\` for them to work properly. see the following discussion: <https://github.com/mathjax/MathJax/issues/1301>

+more information about supported features available at: <https://katex.org/docs/supported.html>

 ### headings

 Capitalized headings are for [[concept]]s